awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 The SDK credential store holds your credentials in encrypted form by using Windows cryptographic APIs.
 These APIs are not available on other platforms, so the AWS Tools for PowerShell Core module uses the :code:`ini`-format shared credentials file exclusively, and supports writing new credential profiles to the shared credential file.
 This support is slated for a future release of the AWS Tools for Windows PowerShell.

-The following examples that use the :code:`Set-AWSCredential` cmdlet show the options for handling credential profiles on Windows with either the :guilabel:`AWSPowerShell` or :guilabel:`AWSPowerShell.NetCore` modules:
+The following examples that use the :code:`Set-AWSCredentials` cmdlet show the options for handling credential profiles on Windows with either the :guilabel:`AWSPowerShell` or :guilabel:`AWSPowerShell.NetCore` modules:

 .. code-block:: none